COMBINE-lab/simpleaf/docs/source/index-command.rst

 The relevant options (which you can obtain by running ``simpleaf index -h``) are:

 .. code-block:: console

-   USAGE:
+    build the (expanded) reference index

-    simpleaf index [OPTIONS] --output <OUTPUT> <--fasta <FASTA>|--refseq <REFSEQ>>
+    Usage: simpleaf index [OPTIONS] --output <OUTPUT> <--fasta <FASTA>|--ref-seq <REF_SEQ>>

-    OPTIONS:
+    Options:
-        -o, --output <OUTPUT>              path to output directory (will be created if it doesn't exist) -h, --help                         Print help information
-        -k, --kmer-length <KMER_LENGTH>    the value of k that should be used to construct the index [default: 31] -p, --sparse                       if this flag is passed, build the sparse rather than dense index for mapping -t, --threads <THREADS>            number of threads to use when running [default: 16]
+      -o, --output <OUTPUT>            path to output directory (will be created if it doesn't exist) -t, --threads <THREADS>          number of threads to use when running [default: 16] -k, --kmer-length <KMER_LENGTH>  the value of k to be used to construct the index [default: 31] --keep-duplicates            keep duplicated identical sequences when constructing the index -p, --sparse                     if this flag is passed, build the sparse rather than dense index for mapping -h, --help                       Print help information

-    splici-ref:
+      -V, --version                    Print version information

+    Expanded Reference Options:
+          --ref-type <REF_TYPE>    specify whether an expanded reference, spliced+intronic (or splici) or spliced+unspliced (or spliceu), should be built [default: spliced+intronic]
-        -f, --fasta <FASTA>            reference genome to be used for splici construction -g, --gtf <GTF>                reference GTF file
-        -r, --rlen <RLEN>              the target read length the index will be built for -s, --spliced <SPLICED>        path to FASTA file with extra spliced sequence to add to the index -u, --unspliced <UNSPLICED>    path to FASTA file with extra unspliced sequence to add to the index -d, --dedup                    deduplicate identical sequences inside the R script when building the splici reference
+      -f, --fasta <FASTA>          reference genome to be used for the expanded reference construction -g, --gtf <GTF>              reference GTF file to be used for the expanded reference construction -r, --rlen <RLEN>            the target read length the splici index will be built for --dedup                  deduplicate identical sequences in pyroe when building an expanded reference  reference --spliced <SPLICED>      path to FASTA file with extra spliced sequence to add to the index --unspliced <UNSPLICED>  path to FASTA file with extra unspliced sequence to add to the index

-    direct-ref:
+    Direct Reference Options:
-            --refseq <REFSEQ>    target sequences (provide target sequences directly; avoid splici construction)
+          --ref-seq <REF_SEQ>  target sequences (provide target sequences directly; avoid expanded reference construction)

+    Piscem Index Options:
+          --use-piscem                           use piscem instead of salmon for indexing and mapping -m, --minimizer-length <MINIMIZER_LENGTH>  the value of m to be used to construct the piscem index (must be < k) [default: 19]